giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ## Configure the OIDC values on the cluster resource

-First things first, we need to set the right values in the Kubernetes API (`--oidc-issuer-url` and `--oidc-client-id`) of the cluster.
+The first steps is to set the right values in the Kubernetes API (`--oidc-issuer-url` and `--oidc-client-id`) of the cluster.
 At Giant Swarm, we allow the user to define those values in the AWS/Azure cluster custom resource.

 ```yaml
 apiVersion: infrastructure.giantswarm.io/v1alpha2